-Description of Your Design Tree As part of your submission, please send me a zip file or gzip tar file of your design directory.
 If the file is larger than 1MB, please do not send it as an attachment.
 You can use a service such as www.yousendit.com to exchange the file.

-In addition, please send electronic versions of your reports in a separate directory from the design tree.
+In addition, please send me electronic versions of your reports.
 I will make the group report and design tree available online and will archive all the reports electronically.

 In this section, document what has been sent in the file.
-You should also include this information as a README file at the top level of your directory.
+You should also include this information as a README file at the top level of your design tree directory.